A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 Grouping Icons Tightly

-To group the icons tightly and reduce the spacing between them, you can adjust the default padding applied by Bootstrap and add custom CSS to the contact-box
+To group icons tightly and reduce the spacing between them, you can adjust the default padding applied by Bootstrap and add custom CSS.

 <!-- Add this custom CSS class -->